Conservatory Painting in Canterbury

 UPVC adhesion primer, metal etch primer, or exterior wood primer applied as appropriate to the frame material.

-Two coats of exterior finish applied by spray for UPVC and aluminium frames.
+Two coats of exterior finish applied by spray for UPVC and aluminium frames, allowing full dry time between coats.
+Timber frames may be brush or roller finished.

 Masking is removed carefully, all surfaces are inspected, and any edge touching-up is completed.